Sign Up For Special Offers & Exclusive Content

 7. Physical Techniques

-I always recommend taking a proactive approach to recovery.
+The best approach to recovery is a proactive one.
 Sitting around can make muscle soreness more painful and longer lasting, whilst gentle movement such as stretching, swimming, or yoga stimulates blood flow, helping your body to deliver essential nutrients (eg protein) and mobilise the by-products of exercise (lactic acid) from affected areas.
 Massage and foam rolling are also excellent for this purpose.

 - Maintain an active lifestyle and avoid being sedentary for long periods.